-Firstly There are several elements which will govern which type of Termite Barrier will suit your property.
-This comes down to the dwellings construction type, what surrounds the dwelling, moisture content of the soil and your Termite Risk Factor.
-Your risk factor will be determined by an termite inspection.
+Firstly there are several elements that will govern which type of Termite Barrier will suit your property.
+This comes down to the dwellings construction type, what surrounds the dwelling, moisture content of the soil, and your Termite Risk Factor.
+Your risk factor will be determined by a termite inspection.

 The Termite Risk Factor has five (5) levels

 Low / Low to Moderate / Moderate / Moderate to High / High

 The biggest contributor to a higher risk factor is conducive environments.